The City Shines Brighter Than Ever As Vivid Sydney 2026 Commences

 Click here for new content package including interviews, and b-roll footage

-Click here for images & VNR of Vivid Sydney 2026 Lights On launch moment (including Minster Kamper pressing the button and fireworks across Sydney Harbour) - content will be loaded from 10PM AEST.
+Click here for images & VNR of Vivid Sydney 2026 Lights On launch moment (including Minister Kamper pressing the button and fireworks across Sydney Harbour) - content will be loaded from 10PM AEST.

 Full program and tickets available at www.vividsydney.com